aditihm/Machine-learning/README.md

 In the same way as with classification approach there is motivation to seek and optimize the generalization bounds given for regression.
 They relied on defining the loss function that ignores errors, which are situated within the certain distance of the true value.
 This type of function is often called – epsilon intensive – loss function.
 The figure below shows an example of one-dimensional linear regression function with – epsilon intensive – band.
 The variables measure the cost of the errors on the training points.
 These are zero for all points that are inside the band.

+### Decision Tree Regression

+Decision tree builds regression or classification models in the form of a tree structure.
+It breaks down a dataset into smaller and smaller subsets while at the same time an associated decision tree is incrementally developed.
+The final result is a tree with decision nodes and leaf nodes.
+A decision node (e.g., Outlook) has two or more branches (e.g., Sunny, Overcast and Rainy), each representing values for the attribute tested.
+Leaf node (e.g., Hours Played) represents a decision on the numerical target.
+The topmost decision node in a tree which corresponds to the best predictor called root node.
+Decision trees can handle both categorical and numerical data.

+Decision Tree Algorithm
+The core algorithm for building decision trees called ID3 by J. R. Quinlan which employs a top-down, greedy search through the space of possible branches with no backtracking.
+The ID3 algorithm can be used to construct a decision tree for regression by replacing Information Gain with Standard Deviation Reduction.

+Standard Deviation
+A decision tree is built top-down from a root node and involves partitioning the data into subsets that contain instances with similar values (homogenous).
+We use standard deviation to calculate the homogeneity of a numerical sample.
+If the numerical sample is completely homogeneous its standard deviation is zero.

+Standard Deviation Reduction
+The standard deviation reduction is based on the decrease in standard deviation after a dataset is split on an attribute.
+Constructing a decision tree is all about finding attribute that returns the highest standard deviation reduction (i.e., the most homogeneous branches)